What to Expect at Your First Personal Training Session at CGPT (And Why It’s Different to Every Other Gym)

 At CGPT, we believe building trust comes before building muscle.
 That’s why your first session isn’t about jumping straight onto scales or measuring your body fat.
 It’s about getting to know you.

-You’ll meet one of our expert trainers - like Andrea, Tim, Laurence, James, Sophie, Jon, Mia or Adam - who will sit down with you for a relaxed chat.
+You’ll meet one of our expert trainers (you can read all their profiles here) who will sit down with you for a relaxed chat.
 This is where we’ll learn about:

 · Your lifestyle and daily routine